thefrontside/effection/website/docs/guides/processes.md

-Often we expect the process to complete in an orderly fashion with an exit code of `0` and we don't want to have to add any error handling in case the process exits with a non-zero error code. `expect()` is a convenient operation which blocks just like `join()` but throws on any non-zero error code.
+Often we expect the process to complete in an orderly fashion with an exit code of `0` and we don't want to have to add any error handling in case the process exits with a non-zero error code. `expect()` is a convenient operation which blocks just like `join()` but throws an error on any non-zero exit code.

 ``` typescript
 import { main, spawn } from 'effection';